University of Missouri–Kansas City School of Medicine: Admissions

 The entering class of 2023, which includes the B.A./M.D. and M.D.-Only students, had an average GPA of 3.85 and an MCAT score of 510.
 There were 1,895 applicants for 136 spots.
 There was a 5.99 percent interview invitation rate and an overall 7.18 percent acceptance rate.
-It is important to note that the B.A./M.D. students are not required to take the MCAT, while the M.D.-Only applicants are.
+The B.A./M.D. students are not required to take the MCAT, while the M.D.-Only applicants are.
 B.A./M.D. applicants are required to take either the ACT or the SAT.
 The average admitted ACT and SAT scores are 32 and 1420, respectively.

 Additionally, for the 2023-2024 cycle, of the 1,895 applications, 18.2 percent were in-state, while 81.8 percent were out-of-state.
 Of the matriculants, 64.0 percent came from in-state, and 36.0 percent came from out-of-state applicants.

 Education

 University of Missouri–Kansas City Health Sciences Building in the Health Sciences District.

 In addition to the six-year B.A./M.D. program, the School of Medicine offers a traditional four-year Doctor of Medicine (M.D.), Master of Science in Anesthesia, Master of Medical Science Physician Assistant, Master of Science in Bioinformatics, Master of Health Professions Education, Interdisciplinary Ph.D., and graduate certificates.

 Six-year B.A./M.D. and M.D.-Only students gain hands-on clinical experience immediately entering their respective programs through the docent system.
 Each student joins a "docent team" and follows a faculty physician or docent.
 In this educational environment, docents offer clinical instruction while mentoring students in their personal and professional growth.

 In addition to the docent system, medical students in both six-year B.A./M.D.
 (Year Two) or M.D.-Only (Year One) began the Human Structure Function series in January.
 The Human Structure Function (HSF) series consists of integrated courses in anatomy, histology, embryology, physiology, and biochemistry of the various systems within the human body.
 Students are projected to complete the HSF I-IV series by the end of the summer semester in B.A./M.D.
 Year Two or M.D.-Only Year One.

 Pre-clinical coursework at UMKC School of Medicine, including the HSF series, is one of eleven medical schools in the United States utilizing a letter grading scale.
 The utility of GPA has become a controversial policy in medical education.
 It draws criticism from students and clinical faculty due to its negative impact on student well-being during pre-clinical coursework.